Macros

 @{target|Target1|HP} vs @{target|Target2|AC}

-And if you want to use the max of an attribute:
+And if you want to use the maximum of an attribute:

 @{target|Target1|HP|max}

-Note that if you want to use the "max" flag you must specify the name of the target yourself, even if you just put "target1" as above.
+Note that if you want to use the "max" of an attribute, you must specify the attribute name, even if you just put "target1" as above.

 Additionally, if you use the same target_name in multiple attribute queries, you will only get prompted for it once and the same token will be used to fulfill all of the attribute queries.
 This also applies when you have multi-line macros or commands: